eclipse/paho.mqtt.m2mqtt/README.md

 This library contains an sample MQTT client that you can use to connect to any MQTT broker.

-The binaries for all platforms are also available as package from Nuget web site  https://www.nuget.org/packages/M2Mqtt/
+The binaries are available as a [NuGet package](https://www.nuget.org/packages/nanoframework.M2Mqtt).

 For all information about MQTT protocol, please visit official web site  http://mqtt.org/.